learndevopsonline/learndevopsonline/docs/Expense-Project/frontend.md

 # 01-Frontend

-The frontend is the service in RoboShop to serve the web content over Nginx.
+The frontend is the service in Expense to serve the web content over Nginx.
 This will have the webframe for the web application.

 This is a static content and to serve static content we need a web server.
 This server